 What is a PDU?

 PDU is an acronym for Professional Development Unit.
-Each unit equals a one-hour time block that represents your continuing education, volunteering, teaching, or other learning action.
+Each unit equals a one-hour time block representing your continuing education, volunteering, teaching, or other learning action.
 PDUs apply only to project managers who are already credential holders or certified by Project Management Institute (PMI).
 PMI requires anyone holding a valid credential to maintain it on a recurring basis by earning PDUs through a claim process.
 Earning PDUs and the process of claiming and gaining approval is part of PMI’s Continuing Certification Requirements (CCR) Program.